AI-generated

 Provisions

-• Article 838, Civil Code — Mandates that no will shall pass real or personal property unless it is proved and allowed; used by the Court as the primary substantive basis to require the testate proceeding despite the prior intestate partition.
+• Article 838, Civil Code — States that no will shall pass either real or personal property unless it is proved and allowed.
+Applied to mandate the probate of Grimm's wills in the Philippines despite the prior intestate proceeding.

-• Section 1, Rule 75, Rules of Court — The procedural counterpart to Article 838, requiring the formal allowance of a will; used to justify the denial of the petitioner's motion to dismiss the probate petition.
+• Section 1, Rule 75, Rules of Court — Requires the allowance of wills.
+Applied to establish the necessity of the testate proceeding.